Peter Licavoli: Out of the Game, Arrests, and Death

-Peter Licavoli’s career with the mafia was not all booze and money--eventually he faced ramifications for his actions as one of the top bosses of the Detroit underworld.
+Peter Licavoli’s career with the mafia was not all booze and money—eventually he faced ramifications for his actions as one of the top bosses of the Detroit underworld.
 Throughout his career, he amassed 38 criminal charges ranging in severity.
-Licavoli was suspected of having a part in Detroit’s most sensational underworld crime of 1930 when Jerry Buckley, an American radio commentator was gunned down in the lobby of the LaSelle Hotel in Detroit.
+Licavoli was suspected of having a part in Detroit’s most sensational underworld crime of 1930 when Jerry Buckley, an American radio commentator, was gunned down in the lobby of the LaSalle Hotel in Detroit.
 Despite the seriousness of this accusation, Licavoli stood tough in court and eventually the charges were dropped for lack of evidence.

 Violence was a recurring pattern in Pete’s career.
-He was questioned and eventually released regarding two other prohibition era killings of rum-running Joe Tallman and St. Lous gunman Milford Jones.
-Authorities credit him with killing at least 15 people between his days as the boss of the Purple Gang and 1950, but he was never convicted of a single murder.
+He was questioned and eventually released regarding two other prohibition era killings of rum-running Joe Tallman and St. Louis gunman Milford Jones.
+Authorities credit him with killing at least 15 people between his days as boss of the Purple Gang and 1950, but he was never convicted of a single murder.
 Despite having 38 charges against him, Pete was only convicted for four of them: bribing a Canadian border guard during his rum-running days; income tax evasion in the 1950s; contempt of Congress for refusing to appear before a racket investigation and selling a stolen painting to an undercover agent.

 Licavoli’s tax evasion conviction seems silly when considering the $150 million annual income stream of his enterprises.
 Despite this immense wealth, Pete underreported his income in 1956 by $29,000 ($ in dollars).
-He was indicted for this by a Federal grand jury in September of 1956.
+He was indicted for this by a Federal grand jury in September 1956.
 Licavoli entered a plea of no contest in 1958 and was charged with income tax evasion, resulting in a two and a half year sentence and $10,000 fine.
 In this trial, Federal Judge Theodore Levin rebutted Licavoli’s lawyer’s description of Pete as a "devoted family man and a diligent, hard-working, self-educated businessman," by pointing out that "Licavoli has been associating himself for 30 years with big-time, full-time, and old-time racketeers."